Training and upskilling is a valuable investment for individuals and businesses at any age and stage in the industry.

 AgSkilled (NSW only)

-AgSkilled offers vocational training for the cotton and grains industries.
+AgSkilled offers vocational training for the cotton, grains, horticulture, viticulture and rice industries.

-The program delivers flexible, subsidised training from single units up to Advanced Diploma qualifications and covers a very broad range of training topics spanning safety, production, technology and business.
+The program delivers flexible, subsidised training from single units up to targeted part-qualifications, and covers a very broad range of training topics spanning safety, production, technology and business.

 Training can be tailored to suit individual business needs and can be designed to suit learners with a range of skills and experience, from farm owners to new industry entrants.

-The program is a direct partnership between Cotton Australia, the Grains Research and Development Corporation (GRDC) and the NSW Government, and is funded and administered under NSWs Smart & Skilled program.
+The program is a direct partnership between Cotton Australia, the Grains Research and Development Corporation (GRDC), Hort Innovation, NSW Wine Industry Association, Ricegrowers Association and the NSW Government, and is funded and administered under NSW’s Smart & Skilled program.

 The Cotton Production Course